-importance for plasma etching, since positive ions are accelerated toward the surface when entering a sheath.
-Most of the ion energy is provided by acceleration in the sheath electric fields established by self-biasing the wafer chuck.
+a sheath.
+Most of the ion energy is provided by acceleration in the sheath E-fields established by self-biasing the wafer chuck.
 The accelerated ions bombard the surface with energies that are much greater than thermal energies.
-Fabrication of high-speed semiconductor circuits depends on etching sub-micron trenches and holes with straight walls, guided by sheath-accelerated ions which strike the substrate at a normal angle.
+Fabrication of high-speed semiconductor circuits depends on etching submicrometer trenches and holes with straight walls, which are guided by sheath-accelerated ions that strike the substrate at a normal angle.

-The phenomenon of electron shading as hypothesized by Hashimoto^{7,8} is illustrated in figure 1.
-The electron shading effect^{9,10,11} is caused by the difference in isotropy of ions and electrons.
-Electrons enter the sheath with an isotropic angular distribution, while ions, on the other hand, are accelerated in the pre-sheath to the Bohm velocity.
+The phenomenon of electron shading, as hypothesized by Hashimoto [7], [8], is illustrated in Fig. 1.
+The electron-shading effect [9]-[11] is caused by the difference in isotropy of ions and electrons.
+Electrons enter the sheath with an isotropic angular distribution, while ions, on the other hand, are accelerated in the presheath to the Bohm velocity.
 Ion velocity in the direction perpendicular to the wafer is larger than the thermal velocity of the ions in the parallel direction.
 This initial directional difference is greatly amplified as the particles traverse across the sheath.
-Ions are accelerated further reaching energies of tens of volts or more.
+Ions are accelerated, further reaching energies of tens of volts or more.
 The bombardment of the trench bottom loosens the first few monolayers, allowing the etchant atoms to combine much more effectively than without the ions.
-At the same time, the electrons, which remain in an isotropic Maxwellian distribution, get decelerated in the sheath and most of them are returned to the plasma.
+At the same time, the electrons, which remain in an isotropic Maxwellian distribution, get decelerated in the sheath, and most of them are returned to the plasma.